Duplicate Content SEO Best Practice

 A Dupe Content Strategy?

 There are strategies where this will still work, in the short term.
-Opportunities are reserved for long tail serps where the top ten results page is already crammed full of low quality results and the SERPS are shabby – certainly not a strategy for competitive terms.
+Opportunities are (in my experience) reserved for long tail serps where the top ten results page is already crammed full of low quality results and the SERPS are shabby – certainly not a strategy for competitive terms.

 There’s not a lot of traffic in long tail results unless you do it en-mass and that could invite further site quality issues, but sometimes it’s worth exploring if using very similar content with geographic modifiers (for instance) on a site with some domain authority has opportunity.
 Very similar content can be useful across TLDs too.
 A bit spammy, but if the top ten results are already a bit spammy…